Matt Barnes: Memphis Grizzlies (2015–2016)

 On June 15, 2015, Barnes was traded, along with Spencer Hawes, to the Charlotte Hornets in exchange for shooting guard Lance Stephenson.
 Ten days later, Barnes was traded again, this time to the Memphis Grizzlies in exchange for Luke Ridnour.
 The move reunited Barnes with the team that originally drafted him in 2002.

 On December 28, 2015, Barnes was suspended by the NBA for two games for a physical altercation with New York Knicks coach Derek Fisher at the home of Barnes' estranged wife in Southern California in October.
 On January 13, 2016, the NBA Players Association filed a grievance on behalf of Barnes to get his two-game suspension without pay rescinded.
 Four days later, Barnes was fined $35,000 by the NBA for publicly defending his violence towards Fisher in their October scuffle.
 On February 24, he scored a season-high 25 points during a 128–119 victory over the Los Angeles Lakers.
 On March 11, Barnes recorded his first career triple-double with 26 points, 11 rebounds, and 10 assists in a 121–114 overtime victory over the New Orleans Pelicans.

 Return to Sacramento (2016–2017)

 On July 9, 2016, Barnes signed with his hometown team, the Sacramento Kings.
 On February 20, 2017, he was waived to make room for the three players the Kings acquired in the DeMarcus Cousins trade.

 Return to Golden State (2017)

 On March 2, 2017, Barnes signed with the Golden State Warriors.
-The Warriors' starting forward, Kevin Durant, went down with a MCL injury, which left the team in need of a replacement forward.
+The Warriors' starting forward, Kevin Durant, went down with an MCL injury, which left the team in need of a replacement forward.
 Barnes started in five games out of his 20 games played with the Warriors in the regular season.
 The Warriors won the 2017 NBA Finals after defeating the Cleveland Cavaliers in five games, giving Barnes his lone championship ring after 14 seasons in the NBA and 16 years in professional basketball.
 The Warriors finished the playoffs with a 16–1 record, the best postseason winning percentage in NBA history.